Getting Started with SignalRGen

 - The interface (

-are server-to-client callbacks - Methods with
+interface are server-to-client callbacks - Methods in the

-are client-to-server calls - Use the generated class (
+interface are client-to-server calls - Use the generated class (

-) in your client code, not the interface - The server implements both the interface and inherits from
+) in your client code, not the interface - The server implements a

 Complete Example